 Apart from Elephant, Lion, Buffalo and Zebra will see a lot of Lechwe, a medium size reddish hued antelope that particularly favors riverine areas.
 Also Bushbuck, Puku antelope and Hippo which congregate in the river.
 Cheetah can also been seen fairly often, with Hyena and Leopard being mostly nocturnal creatures.
 Birding enthusiasts can keep a look out for Pel's Fishing Owl and the African Fish Eagle.

 Of course, safari game drives in the early morning and late afternoon, accompanied by an expert guide and a tracker in the Chobe National Park.
-But even better is a boat safari on the river.
+But even better is a wildlife boat safari on Chobe River.
 Particularly when many animals come down to the water to drink.
 Which is very early morning and at sunset.
 Early morning, just before sunrise can give up evidence of nocturnal kills.